Hojicha Powder

 ProcessingSteamed, Rolled, Dried, Roasted, Ground

-What taste to expect from the hojicha?
+What taste to expect from the hojicha powder?

 Hojicha (焙じ茶), which translates to “roasted tea,” is a type of green tea, although it is not green in color.
 Unlike typical green teas, its colour comes from the roasting process, which gives it a distinct toasty aroma and a nutty, comforting flavour.